 The document is organized into two sections.
-The first section (Chapters 2-4) is focused on the installation of system components and accessories into an L6 or L9 integrated server system1.
+The first section (Chapters 24) is focused on the installation of system components and accessories into an L6 or L9 integrated server system1.

 The second section (Chapters 5, 6, and appendices A-G) is focused on system service.
-This section provides the service technician with valuable system information and procedures necessary to successfully identify and replace a faulty system component.
+Theses chapters provide the service technician with valuable system information and procedures necessary to identify and replace a faulty system component.